arjunnn/blog/_posts/2015-06-12-my-journey-with-kmitra.md

 ##**Reception**
 kMITRA launched on 22nd October last year, with only a Facebook [page](https://facebook.com/kmitrakmit) for publicity.
 The response was, and continues to be tremendous.
 It has exceeded all of our expectations.
 The entire team of kMITRA has been overjoyous.
-The dedication of our readers gives us with immense hope for the future of the magazine and a sense of responsibility towards delivering quality and engaging content.
+The dedication of our readers gives us immense hope for the future of the magazine and a sense of responsibility towards delivering quality and engaging content.

 ####**Here are some stats:**
 ![kMITRA Stats](../images/kmitra-stats.jpg)